-Honors students have access to special classes designed especially for high-achieving students who enjoy intellectual challenges.
+Honors students have access to special classes designed for high-achieving students who enjoy intellectual challenges.
 Your academic journey in Honors will begin with the first-year Honors course sequence, Core I and Core II.
-This sequence, open only to Honors students, explores timeless questions about the nature of being human, about community, and about the history of ideas.
-You’ll also take exclusive Honors seminars, strictly limited to 15 students each, in your sophomore and junior years.
-Honors seminars are specially designed to foster cross-disciplinary thinking and to develop multimodal s problem-solving skills.
+This sequence, open only to Honors students, explores questions about the nature of being human, about community, and about the history of ideas.
+You will also take Honors seminars, strictly limited to 15 students each, in your sophomore and junior years.
+Honors seminars are specially designed to foster cross-disciplinary thinking and to develop multimodal problem-solving skills.
 In your senior year, you’ll complete a rigorous Honors Thesis under the supervision of a faculty advisor.
 Your thesis will be your bridge to your chosen profession or graduate school.

 Honors students thrive on research and creative activity.
 All Honors students have the opportunity to pursue independent research or creative projects and to present their work at regional and national conferences.
 The Honors Program covers airfare, lodging, and registration costs for students traveling to academic conferences.
 We also work together with UWF’s Office of Undergraduate Research to create even more opportunities for our students.

 The Honors Program offers exclusive study abroad opportunities every summer.
 We routinely offer programs in Europe, South America, and Asia, allowing our students to develop a truly global perspective.
 Honors students receive free tuition for study abroad courses as well as scholarships to help cover transportation costs and international program fees.